 Then I came out of the daydream.
 Call me if you need to see beauty in the world.
 That’s a lovely way to contribute to people’s lives.
 I could send them texts of things around me that I found beautiful, offering perspective on everyday life.
 I’ve been doing this without such purpose for most of my life, but keeping all the secrets to myself.
 Why shouldn’t I offer to show them to others when they need it?

 A few days later I was driving and I thought about it and I realized that I have those kinds of thoughts quite frequently.
-Sometimes it’s obvious, like seeing a flower in a pile of dead leaves.
+Sometimes it’s obvious, like when my neighbor jump-started my car even though he was in a hurry.
 Sometimes it’s the “end” of a lesson in life that I didn’t know I was learning.
 Sometimes it’s watching my windshield wipers while it rains and marveling at science and human invention.

 Whatever it is, it happens a lot, and it occurred to me that I wanted to start recording it.
 A few words came to me and I mentally sorted through all my writing outlets quickly to find a place to put them.
 Where should I record this?
 Privately in a journal, privately online, in zines, where else?
 I don’t know what compelled me to place it here, but here it is.